Affiliate Disclosure: All links pay commissionReading Time: 9 minutes

 Purchase/Further Info Link: https://sungod.to

 Disclaimer: this is not a paid-for advert.
-If you buy SunGod sunglasses via a link in this review then you support this blog – thank you!
+If you buy SunGod sunglasses via a link in this review, this site earns a small commission – thank you!
 I normally review sports tech but I make exceptions for products that I like and use….like these babies. #Sweet.
 If you have any issues (I don’t think you will) then drop me a line and I will try to help.